-337Q.
-Statistical Design.
+337. Statistical Design.
 4 semester hours.

-Whereas the introductory statistics sequence focuses primarily on exploratory and formal analysis of data that have already been observed, this course focuses primarily on how to design the comparative observational and experimental studies in which data are collected for formal analysis.
+Whereas the introductory statistics course focuses primarily on exploratory and formal analysis of data that have already been observed, this course focuses primarily on how to design the comparative observational and experimental studies in which data are collected for formal analysis.
 Students will learn: (1) to choose sound and suitable design structures; (2) to recognize the structure of any balanced design built from crossing and nesting; (3) to assess how well standard analysis assumptions fit the given data and to choose a suitable remedy or alternative when appropriate; (4) to decompose any balanced dataset into components corresponding to the factors of a design; (5) to construct appropriate interval estimates and significance tests from such data; and (6) to interpret patterns and formal inferences in relation to relevant applied context.
-Students are required to collaborate on projects in which they design studies, collect and analyze data, and present their findings orally and in writing.
-Prerequisite: Mathematics 227.
+Students are required to complete projects in which they design studies, collect and analyze data, and present their findings orally and in writing.
+Prerequisite: Mathematics 127, Mathematics 227, Business 110, or Psychology 107.
+Offered alternate years.

-345Q.
-Optimization.
+345. Optimization.
 4 semester hours.

 Optimization is a very successful area of applied mathematics and its applications are very broad and diverse.
-This course addresses the problem of doing the "best" thatone can do, possibly subject to resource constraints.
+This course addresses the problem of doing the "best" that one can do, possibly subject to resource constraints.
 Simulation models allow one to determine how a function behaves as its variables change.
 Optimization models are used to determine the "optimal" values of these variables so that the function can be maximized or minimized.
 In this course, one learns how to recognize and formulate different types of optimization models, sometimes called "mathematical programming" models (e.g., unconstrained, linear programming, quadratic programming, and general nonlinear programming).
-One learns how to identify local and global solutions to these models and how to find these solutions by using various algorithms (e.g., steepest descent, Newton, BFGS, simplex, gradiient projection, evolution).
+One learns how to identify local and global solutions to these models and how to find these solutions by using various algorithms (e.g., steepest descent, Newton, BFGS, simplex, gradient projection, evolution).
 This course will present theory, methods, and applications equally.
 Both analytic and programming assignments will be given, together with exams.
 Mathematica will be used.
 This course is cross-listed as Computer Science 345.
 Prerequisites: Mathematics 201 and 205 and Computer Science 150.

-360Q.
-Linear Algebra.
+360. Linear Algebra.
 4 semester hours.